jacklatrobe/progress-knight/README.md

 ## 6/11/2021 - camerongott
 ### CHANGELOG
--Added Small Shop to Merchant item unlock sequence -Rewrote Pack Horse tooltip to add detail and improve sentence flow
+ - Added Small Shop to Merchant item unlock sequence
+ - Rewrote Pack Horse tooltip to add detail and improve sentence flow
--Added Weapon Outlet to Merchant item unlock sequence
+ - Added Weapon Outlet to Merchant item unlock sequence

 I'm satisfied with my mastery of adding items.
 While I do enjoy thinking up new tooltips and new story directions to explain new items, it's getting a bit tedious.